-Flagg Mountain: The Southernmost Appalachian Professional Review and Guide
+Flagg Mountain: The Southernmost Appalachian Professional Guide

 "If you really want to hike the Appalachian Mountains, you need to start at Flagg Mountain, which, at 1,152 feet above sea level, is the chain’s southernmost peak.
 This introductory hike offers great views and modest climbs up and down the draws on the mountain’s flanks.